CAPE TOWN, SOUTH AFRICA 7 Days

 DAY 1

-Arrive at Cape Town airport, and transfer to your hotel.
+Arrive at Cape Town airport and transfer to your hotel.

-Getting to the hotel: You can rent a car, call Uber, take a metered taxi or inquire whether your hotel offers private shuttles to pick you up.
+Getting to the hotel: You can rent a car, call Uber, take a metered taxi, or inquire whether your hotel offers private shuttles to pick you up.

-Best places to stay: the Waterfront area <map> or Camps Bay <info and map>
+Best places to stay:(1) Waterfront area or (2) Camps Bay.

 Download the Cape Town Visitors Guide.